 The Libraries are committed to providing 48 hour turnaround time.
 This means we will deliver your requested items within 48 hours Monday through Friday.
 Weekends, holidays and closings are not counted in calculating delivery times.
 Library users should carefully consider the urgency of their need before submitting a request.
 Submitting a request for an item you need right away at 4:30 pm on a Friday means you will not have your item until Monday at the earliest.

 Is there a limit to how many items I can request?

 While you may submit as many requests as you like at any time, the Libraries will process ten requests per person per day.
 Users with urgent needs are encouraged to visit the library in person to obtain their items.

 Is there a page limit?

-Articles over 50 pages in length cannot be copied through this service.
+Articles or chapters over 50 pages in length cannot be copied through this service.